Learning

 Our highly interactive and engaging training are conducted all over the UK.

-Additionally, all our training are in line with Restraint Reduction Network (2019) standards,
+Additionally, we offer PBS General Services courses in line with Restraint Reduction Network (2019) standards,

 and fulfil every GSA (General Services Association) requirements.